-Fourth Grade Summer Reading List

-St. Philip's School and Community Center
+2025-2026 5th Grade Summer Reading List St. Philip's School & Community Center

-Books aren't just words; they are places to go, people to meet, and adventures to experience!
 At St. Philip's School and Community Center, one of our many goals is to inspire a life-long love of reading within the hearts of each of our students.
-Toward that goal, we have devised a summer reading program with activities that will be interwoven into the coming school year.
+Toward that goal, we have devised a summer reading program with activities interwoven throughout the coming school year.
+Students may read the books independently, read them aloud with a parent, or listen to the audio version.